asyncapi/website/pages/docs/guides/validate.md

 ---

 ## Introduction
-This guide teaches multiple ways to validate AsyncAPI documents.
+In this guide, you'll learn multiple ways to validate AsyncAPI documents.

 ## Validate AsyncAPI documents
 Validating an AsyncAPI document can mean one of two things: